-There are just 28 days remaining until the kickoff of the 2020 high school football season.
-But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
-And teams throughout northeast Georgia are in full countdown mode.
+There are just 27 days remaining until the kickoff of the 2022 high school football season.
+But make no mistake, preparations for the upcoming campaign got underway months ago.
+And teams throughout northeast Georgia already are in full countdown mode.

 Over the next two weeks, AccessWDUN's Friday Game Night will get you prepped for the start of gridiron action with responses from coaches throughout northeast Georgia.
 (Teams run in alphabetical order)...

 The Red Elephants are under new management, and they have made no bones about the fact they are ready to get back in the winning column.
 Former Hoover, Ala. coach Josh Niblett has already revitalized over-the-top excitement for the program in just six months.

 But on the field, they still have some questions to answer, especially along the offensive line.
 We asked coach Niblett about the renewed excitement in the program and how quickly they can put together a unit up front to help pace an up-tempo offense.

 QUESTION: Coach, in just six months, you have brought a level of excitement to the program that hasn’t been seen in a decade.
 Has the transition gone better than you expected when you arrived from Hoover?